ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## The DATAGRAM Capsule {#datagram-capsule}

-This document defines the DATAGRAM capsule type (see {{iana-types}} for the value of the capsule type).
+This document defines the DATAGRAM (0x00) capsule type.
 This capsule allows HTTP Datagrams to be sent on a stream using the Capsule Protocol.
 This is particularly useful when HTTP is running over a transport that does not support the QUIC DATAGRAM frame.

 ~~~
 Datagram Capsule {
-  Type (i) = DATAGRAM,
+  Type (i) = 0x00,
   Length (i),
   HTTP Datagram Payload (..),
 }